Medical Club of Philadelphia

 The Medical Club of Philadelphia was founded in the Nineteenth century, as a social club of doctors devoted to non-medical interests.
 Lots of famous names, here.

 The Annual Outings of the Club came to an end in 1956.
-In 1978 the January Meeting was cancelled due to bad weather.
+In 1978 the January Meeting was canceled due to bad weather.
 The Board of Directors decided to present a Special event to make up for that meeting.
 The Special Events were continued in subsequent years and have become a tradition of fine entertainment:

 1978 Boat tour from Penn's Landing with bar and Smorgasbord.